joinoneroom/joinoneroom/_posts/2015-07-03-staff-reads.md

 ---
 layout: post
 title:  STAFF READS | A selection of books we loved in June 2015
-author: Jeff and ScOTT
+author: Jeff and Scott
-image: jeff.png;scott.png
+image: jeff.png
 ---

 Jeff Kolesky